best-practice-and-impact/qa-of-code-guidance/book/data.md

 ```

 Do not use spreadsheets for storage of data (or statistics production and modelling processes).
-Using spreadsheets to store data introduces usses such as:
+Using spreadsheets to store data introduces problems like these:

 * Lack of audibility - changes to data are not recorded.
-* Multiple users can't work with a single spreadsheet file at once.
+* Multiple users can't work with a single spreadsheet file at once, or risk complex versioning clashes which can be hard to resolve.
 * They are error prone and have no built in quality assurance.
 * Large files become cumbersome.
-* Automatic "correction" of grammar and data type, which silently corrupts your data.
+* There is a risk of automatic "correction" of grammar and data type, which silently corrupts your data.
   * Converting dates to a different datetime format.
   * Converting numbers or text that resemble dates to dates.